Starbucks making changes to rewards program, requiring more stars for free coffee

 BATON ROUGE, La.
-(WGMB) – Starbucks is making changes to its popular rewards program in the new year, requiring more stars for items like free coffee, lattes, and sandwiches, as first reported by Business Insider.
+(WGMB) – Starbucks is changing its popular rewards program in the new year, requiring more stars for items like free coffee, lattes, and sandwiches, as first reported by Business Insider.
 A few drinks will also require fewer stars.

-Customers enrolled in the coffee giant’s loyalty program earn “stars” (esentially points) when making purchases, and/or taking part in marketing promotions.
+Customers enrolled in the coffee giant’s loyalty program earn “stars” (essentially points) when making purchases, and/or taking part in marketing promotions.
 Stars can then be redeemed for free coffee, food, and other benefits.

 “Today we let our Starbucks Rewards members in the U.S. and Canada know about some changes coming to the Starbucks Rewards program,” representative Erin Shane Riley told Nexstar Wednesday.
 “Starting on February 13, 2023, we’re updating how many Stars will be needed to redeem for select Starbucks Rewards in the U.S. and Canada.”